Extracting key information from spectroscopic galaxy surveys: Acknowledgements

-{\it Acknowledgments.} We thank Francisco-Shu Kitaura and Sergio Rodriguez-Torres for providing us the BOSS DR12 mock galaxy samples, and Ross O'Connell, Oliver H. E. Philcox and Daniel Eisenstein for help with the analytic covariance matrix.
-We also thank Oliver H. E. Philcox, Kwan Chuen Chan, Will Percival, Siddharth Satpathy, Martin White and Mike Wang for helpful discussions.
-GBZ is supported by the National Key Basic Research and Development Program of China (No. 2018YFA0404503), and by a grant of CAS Interdisciplinary Innovation Team.
-YW and GBZ are supported by NSFC Grants 1171001024 and 11673025.
-YW is also supported by the Nebula Talents Program of NAOC.
+We thank Ross O'Connell, Oliver H. E. Philcox and Daniel Eisenstein for help with the analytic covariance matrix.
+We also thank Oliver H. E. Philcox, Kwan Chuen Chan, Will Percival, Siddharth Satpathy, Martin White, Mike Wang and Shuo Yuan for helpful discussions.
+YW is supported by National Key R\&D Program of China No. (2022YFF0503404, 2023YFA1607800, 2023YFA1607803), NSFC grants (12273048, \yt{12422301}), the Youth Innovation Promotion Association CAS, and the Nebula Talents Program of NAOC.
+YW and GBZ are supported by the CAS Project for Young Scientists in Basic Research (No. YSBR-092), and NSFC Grants (1171001024, 11673025, 11890691).
+GBZ is supported by NSFC grant no. 11925303, science research grants from the China Manned Space Project with No. CMS-CSST-2021-B01, and the New Cornerstone Science Foundation through the XPLORER prize.
 JAP is supported by the European Research Council under grant no. 670193.
-This research used resources of the SCIAMA cluster funded by University of Portsmouth, and the ZEN cluster supported by NAOC.
+This research used resources of the SCIAMA cluster funded by University of Portsmouth.